Ashburton Digital Archive

 The Ashburton Digital Archive

-This archive has been established as a means of providing open digital access to the Memorial Inscriptions (MIs) for St.Andrews Churchyard, Ashburton, Devon.
-The Project to computerise the original paper records started in 2013 and is on-going.
-As further records are digitised they will be added to this archive (website), section by section.
+This online archive has been established as a means of providing open digital access to the Memorial Inscriptions (MIs) for St.Andrews Churchyard, Ashburton, Devon.
+The project to computerise the original paper records and to add new material such as digital photographs, started in 2013 and is on-going (as at November 2020).
+As further sections are digitised they will be added to this archive (website).
 We hope that this material will be of use for local historians and Family Historians around the world.

-The members of the current project team formed from a sub-group of the Ashburton U3A Family History group.
-The group believed that the paper records of St.Andrews Memorial Inscriptions were an important part of local history and would undoubtedly be a great value to Family Historians around the world, especially if they could be made searchable online.
+The current project team was formed from a sub-group of the Ashburton U3A Family History group.
+We believed that the paper records of St.Andrews Memorial Inscriptions were an important part of local history and would undoubtedly be a great value to Family Historians around the world, especially if they could be made searchable online.
 The Ashburton Museum and St.Andrews church receive many enquiries each year about local history and local families.
-This archive/website plus the detailed local history information provided on the website ‘Old Ashburton’ can assist with local history researches.
+This archive plus the detailed local history information provided on the website ‘Old Ashburton’ can assist with local history researches.

-The full churchyard is divided into three main sections: The Old Churchyard; the 1884 Section and the 1956 Section.
-Many burials are known to have been made since the original surveys were undertaken and are now included in the online records.
+The full churchyard is divided into three main sections: The Old Churchyard (around the church building); the 1884 Section (next furthest from the church) and the 1956 Section (furthest from the church).
+Many in-fill burials are known to have been made since the previous survey was undertaken and are now included in the online records.